MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ## Power Query M script

-Any query, whether created by Power Query, written by the user in the advanced editor, or entered using a blank document, consists of functions and syntax from the [Power Query M formula language](/powerquery-m/).
+Any query, whether created by Power Query, manually written by you in the advanced editor, or entered using a blank document, consists of functions and syntax from the [Power Query M formula language](/powerquery-m/).
 This query gets interpreted and evaluated by the Power Query engine to output its results.
 The M script serves as the set of instructions needed to evaluate the query.

 >[!TIP]
 >You can think of the M script as a recipe in order to prepare your data.